jupyterlab/jupyterlab/packages/faq-extension/faq.md

 ### How stable is JupyterLab?

-We are currently making a series of alpha releases of JupyterLab.
-These releases are mostly usable, but you may experience bugs and other rough edges as the code base is still changing rapidly.

-In June 2017, we will be releasing a beta version.
-This beta version will be characterized by:
+This beta version of JupyterLab will be characterized by:

 * Stable and featureful enough for daily usage by most Jupyter users.
 * Most of the commonly used features in the classic notebook are